JJBT/Hakck_Moscow/README.md

 - SpeechRecognition
 - SpeechPy
 - tqdm
 - ffmpg.
-And you have to add path to 'ffmpg\bin' to PATH enviroment variable.
+And you have to add path to 'ffmpg\bin' to PATH environment variable.

 *You need to change PATHS in Constants.py*